Quansight-Labs/jupyter-output-spec/README.md

 So here is a list of requirements I would have for any cross-implementation MIME rendering thingy:

 1. Supports comms (including changing kernels, no kernel available)
 2. Support multiple instances of one output (happens in JupyterLab when you open an output in a new tab.
-Now you have it mounted in two nodes.)
+Now you have it mounted in two nodes).
+If your renderer desires it, it should be able to syncronize state between these outputs without needing to use comms or globals.
 3. Support data update (it should be able to pick up on updates to the mime data, without a full re-render)